Rian-yes/voicemeeter-volume-ahk/TO_DO.md

-Fix Device detection when devices are changed
+Add custom hotkeys for any function like macrobuttons(needs a gui).

-Optionally Add a way to add new devices connected automatically to voicemeeter
+Optionally Add a way to add new devices connected automatically to voicemeeter.

-Make the code better (Important)
+Make the code better (Important).